-Ideas To Avoid Legal Hassles In Your Practice**
+Ideas To Avoid Legal Hassles With Hypnosis Practice**

 By Robbie Spier Miller, Director, Hypnosis Training Canada

 There have been concerns about the impact that the establishment of the College of Psychotherapists will have on the practice of hypnosis in Ontario.
-The law was passed in 2007, and becomes enforceable once the College is formally established in the Fall of 2014.
+The law was passed in 2007.

 The main concern is with Section Q of Bill 171, which is an omnibus bill that establishes the College of Psychotherapists.
 You can find the official statute here.